MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-phase-2.md

 ## Configure Defender for Endpoint

+> [!IMPORTANT]
-You can configure your Defender for Endpoint capabilities before devices are onboarded.
+> - You can configure your Defender for Endpoint capabilities before devices are onboarded.
+> - If you have Defender for Endpoint Plan 1, complete steps 1-4 in the following procedure.
+> - If you have Defender for Endpoint Plan 2, complete all of the steps in the following procedure.

 1. Make sure Defender for Endpoint is provisioned.
 As a global admin, go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) and sign in.
 Then, in the navigation pane, select **Assets** > **Devices**.